Student Activities Office Grants

 3. The proposal must contain a complete, balanced, and detailed event budget that aligns with the attached event proposal.

-4. The proposal must demonstrate how the event aligns with the group's mission and/or goals?
+4. The proposal must demonstrate how the event aligns with the group's mission and/or goals, and is a special event for the group.

 General Policies